BitCANN/bitcann-contracts/README.md

 > **Important**: Applications must verify that an auctionNFT with the same name doesn't already exist in the registry contract before creating a new auction.
 Failing to do so will result in the user losing their bid amount.
 BCH's UTXO-based system has no concept of 'Contract Storage' to confirm the existence of an ongoing auction.

-### Domain
+### Name

-The Domain contract allows the owner to perform a few operations after [DomainNFTs](#domainnfts) are issued from [DomainFactory](#domainfactory).
-There exists a unique domain contract for each unique domain name.
+The Name contract allows the owner to perform a few operations after [NameNFTs](#namenfts) are issued from [Factory](#factory).
+There exists a unique name contract for each unique name.

 Constructor:
-- `inactivityExpiryTime`: The time after which the domain is considered abandoned.
+- `inactivityExpiryTime`: The time after which the name is considered abandoned.
-- `name`: The name of the domain.
+- `name`: The name.
-- `nameCategory`: The category of the domain.
+- `nameCategory`: The category of the name.

-There are 3 functions in each Domain Contract:
+There are 3 functions in each Name Contract:

 - **useAuth**: This can be used to perform a variety of actions.
 For example:
-   - Prove the the ownership of the domain by other contracts.
+   - Prove the the ownership of the name by other contracts.
    - Perform any actions in conjunction with other contracts.
 (A Lease Contract)
    - Add records and invalidate multiple records in a single transaction.